Serebro discography

 In April 2010, the band released their sixth single Не Время, which was the band's most recognisable single to date, peaking at number 6 in Russia, the band's first single to peak outside the top 5.
 The English version was released on September.

 The band's single, Давай держаться за руки was successful in their native Russia, peaking at 3 in Russia, 18 in Ukraine and 7 in Latvia.
 However, it was the group's single "Mama Lover", which received media attention around Europe, and peaked outside off the Russian Federation, charting in countries including Spain, Czech Republic and Italy.
 It reached over 20 million views on YouTube, and is known as the group's most successful single to date.
 Mama Lover, the group's second studio album was released on 19 June 2012.

+Сила трёх (English: Power of Three) is the third and final studio album of Russian girl group Serebro.
+It was released 27 May 2016 by Moonlit Records in Russia.
+Songs from the album, "Malo Tebya" and "Ya Tebya Ne Otdam" have become hits and were able to reach the top 5 main chart Tophit, and the track "Mi Mi Mi" became sensational in the world music market.
+The album also included a joint single "Ugar" with Russian musician, DJ M.E.G., as well as the collab "Blood Diamond", with the Dutch EDM production team Yellow Claw, previously included on their debut album, Blood For Mercy.

+On 20 December 2024, Serebro released the EP titled LUML (an Abbreviation of "Let Us Make Love").
+The EP included remixed versions of the group's past singles and different versions of their latesst single titled Song #2.